maelle/rmd-blogging-jozi/content/intro/starters.en.md

 weight: 5
 ---

 * In this course I expect some familiarity with R Markdown.
-Only the basics, some of you discovered R Markdown _yesterday_!
+Only the basics.

 * I use the usethis package a lot :robot: :sparkles:, and recommend doing so.
 Follow [usethis setup article](https://usethis.r-lib.org/articles/articles/usethis-setup.html) in particular [_"Use usethis or devtools in interactive work"_](https://usethis.r-lib.org/articles/articles/usethis-setup.html#use-usethis-or-devtools-in-interactive-work-1) and the Git/GitHub stuff.